metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ![Alternate text](https://i.imgur.com/ljHcJss.png)

-- Default mTail does not have special coloring, the colors you see in the screenshot are which I made myself, you can grab this configuration from "Config" folder in this repository, just place it next to mTail executable, restart mTail and open firewall log, which is by default placed in *C:\Windows\System32\LogFiles\Firewall\pfirewall.log*
+- Default mTail does not have special coloring, the colors you see in the screenshot are which I made myself, you can grab this configuration from "Config" folder in this repository, the config file is named `mtail_CC.ini`, just place it next to mTail executable, restart mTail and open firewall log, which is by default placed in *C:\Windows\System32\LogFiles\Firewall\pfirewall.log*
+- There is another config file called `mtail.ini` which needs to be (re)placed into:
+`C:\Users\AdminAccountName\Roaming\mtail\`, this config file contains configuration to monitor firewall activity for individual firewall profiles as well as number of personalized settings.\
+- Please keep in mind that settings configuration for mTail is highly buggy, and requires hacking configuration files.

 [Download mTail](http://ophilipp.free.fr/op_tail.htm)